marckfish/spring-cloud/README.md

 spring.cloud.config.server.git.uri Allows to specify the path to Config Server Git Repository which contains all file properties, in our case we pointed to local repository.
 To point to remote repository replace _file://${user.home}/github/config-resources_ by https://github.com/marckfish/config-resources

+Note: If you use a local repository, don't forgot to clone _clone https://github.com/marckfish/config-resources_ and put it for example in /user/home/github directory

-As we not use yet the security, we disable it
+As we not use yet the security, we disable it.

 The repository *https://github.com/marckfish/config-resources* contains for the moment one only file messages-dev.yml